 If you want a smooth and silky appearance, shave!
-This is the oldest trick in the book to youthful and perfect skin.
+This is the oldest trick in the book for youthful and perfect skin.
 Some people have negative attitudes towards shaving because they use the wrong type of shaver or bad shaving cream.
-But if you found the perfect shaver for you, you need to clean it to keep it in optimal condition.
+But if you found the perfect shaver, you must clean it to keep it in optimal condition.

 How To Clean A Clogged Razor Blade by following these steps:

 - Remove debris and buildup

 - Jolt the razor a couple of times